 Project and which are intended to primarily (not exclusively) benefit tenants of a Project but which are available to neighborhood residents without charge or a fee.
 Community facilities must be relative to the type of project and number of units and in compliance with locale codes.
 It must contain at least 15 net square feet for each residential units up to 3,500 square feet.
-It must also have a kitchen or kitchenette that will be available to all residents.
-Community facilities may not be amenities.
+It must also have a kitchen with refrigerator/freezer, cabinets, and a sink with counter space, community meeting room with seating and activity areas commensurate to the total number of units, and restrooms that will be available to all residents.
+Community facilities must be contained within a building with a roof and enclosed walls.
+Community facilities may not be amenities such as a Pavilion or Gazebo.
 If a Project is a phase of a larger development, only the Community Facility identified on the Project Site of the phase may qualify as a Community Facility for that phase only and shall not be qualified for any other phase.

 (Excluded from receiving Community Facility Selection Criteria points are Scattered Site Rental Projects on Non-Contiguous Land and all Homeownership Projects including lease-to-own projects.)